Foreskin: Modifications

-Foreskin restoration and regeneration

-Foreskin restoration is the process of expanding the skin on the penis to reconstruct an organ similar to the foreskin, which has been removed by circumcision or injury.
-Foreskin restoration is of ancient origin, when surgical means were taken to lengthen the foreskin of individuals born with either a short foreskin that did not cover the glans completely or a completely exposed glans as a result of circumcision.
-Foreskin restoration is primarily accomplished by stretching the residual skin of the penis, but surgical methods also exist.
-Some forms of restoration involve only partial regeneration in instances of a high-cut wherein the circumcisee feels that the circumciser removed too much skin and that there is not enough skin for erections to be comfortable.

 Foreskin-based products

 Foreskins obtained from circumcision procedures are frequently used by biochemical and micro-anatomical researchers to study the structure and proteins of human skin.
 In particular, foreskins obtained from newborns have been found to be useful in the manufacturing of more human skin.

 Foreskins of babies are also used for skin graft tissue, and for β-interferon-based drugs.

 Foreskin-derived fibroblasts have been used in biomedical research, and cosmetic applications.

 History

 The foreskin was considered a sign of beauty, civility, and masculinity throughout the Greco-Roman world.
 In ancient Greece, foreskins were valued, especially those that were longer.
 The earliest known illustrative depiction of the foreskin dates back to Egyptian kingdoms.

 The foreskin has also been depicted in art from different historical ages: